Balsamic Mushroom Pork Chops with Truffle Risotto

 Creamy, soft truffle risotto.
 Juicy, crispy balsamic mushroom pork chops with soft, buttery mushrooms.
 This is dinner party worthy, but a weeknight time commitment.
 If that’s not winning, I don’t know what is.

-The Secret for Perfect Pork Chops
+The Secret to Perfect Pork Chops

 Think pork chops are too tough?
 Think again.
 There is one easy, simple secret you need for juicy pork chops, and it involves my favorite subject… kitchen chemistry!